mramz55555/isoft-corporation/README.md

 Isoft is a portfolio website, and in addition, it is hoped that future applications will be included in it.

-## How to use?
 **important** :

--java and mysql are required to run this application.
+-java and mysql are required to run this application.(isoft_db database is placed on this page also-just simply import it in MySQL)

 -mysql username and password are in the application.properties file